BAILOUT OF STINGER #839

-Approach is a precision radar approach) to the south, even though I knew the
+Controlled Approach is a precision radar approach) to the south, even though

-weather was reported below GCA minimums and the runway was technically closed to
+I knew the weather was reported below GCA minimums and the runway was

-to the left (pilot’s) seat and advised approach control that I was about to
+over to the left (pilot’s) seat and advised approach control that I was

-begin a TACAN approach to the south, hoping precision radar would be available
+about to begin a TACAN approach to the south, hoping precision radar would

-I was fully prepared to descend below minimums, if necessary.
-I
+fully prepared to descend below minimums, if necessary.

 Fuel was now a major concern.
 I figured we had enough for the TACAN approach plus a missed approach, followed by a precision approach if necessary (it appeared this was a very strong possibility), and a bailout procedure.
 I didn’t have a good feel for how much time it might take to position the aircraft at a bailout point and get 13 people out safely.